dayton-outar/glif/algos/js/codility/dynamic/README.md

 ...

 For the exercise, there is a frog jumping problem that involves an array that has a set number of lengths that the frog can jump (discrete values).
-The problem comes when the frog need to jump to certain positions.
+The problem comes when the frog needs to jump to certain positions.
 How many ways can the frog get to position $k$.
 Time for an example.
 So, we plugged in the parameters `[1, 3, 5]` as the number of discrete values representing the distance the frog can jump.
 We want the frog to reach position 7, so we plug in 7 and then _to avoid overflow_, we plug in 7.
 Hence, `frog( [ 1, 3, 5 ], 7, 7 )`.

 Before we delve into the guts of the solution, I want to expand on the need _to avoid overflow_.